mbrevoort/framer/README.md

 Framer is a simple, dynamic file proxy and photo resizing http server intended to be behind an http cache or act as a CDN root server.
 Framer accepts uploads and stores it's files in Amazon S3.

 Framer does not cache anything itself but rather sets a max-age Cache-Control header so the browser or caching proxy should act appropriately.
+It keeps the files it manages in S3 side-stepping the burden of managing, syncronizing and backing files across instances essentially making the instances stateless.

-Framer keeps the files it manages in S3 side-stepping the burden of managing, syncronizing and backing files across instances essentially making the instances stateless.
+Lastly, Framer will generate a path to each file prefixed with a `uuid` that should be difficult to guess.
+All files are essentially public and accessible if you know the URI.

 ## Usage